 CN Vision teaches Cranial Nerves V, VII, IX/X, and XII, all of which are key for speech and swallowing.
 AR was implemented to provide a more interactive way to see how the pathways connect to different facial features and muscles.

-The design process began with wireframes and a rudimentary prototype to plan CN Vision's layout and navigation.
-There were several challenges faced when beginning to design the augmented reality experience in ZapWorks.
-First, with the user's environment as seen through their device camera serving as the background, text legibility was a concern.
+Moving forward, there were several challenges faced when designing the augmented reality experience.
+First, with the user's environment serving as the backdrop, text legibility was a concern.
 To account for this, first a white box was added behind text.
 Later, a solid background was used on all pages not featuring augmented reality, and the screens making use of AR featured a tan color box.

-The initial wireframe.
+The initial landing screen wireframe.

 The first screen in ZapWorks with poor text legibility.